“Time is the measure of business.”

 Today, projects are viewed through a very strict lens of how soon they will produce value and create a return on the investment.
 Expectations in our rapidly-moving world are set by App stores that deliver solutions immediately.
 Sure, real systems in companies cannot be installed in a simple App Store download, but the days of taking years to realise value are fading fast, if not gone already.

 Fortunately, tax leaders no longer need to make such a request.
 Instead, they can allocate portions of their current budgets to achieve more iterative and cost-efficient strides toward transformation.
 In IT, we historically tended to segment technology spending into run-the-business, grow-the-business and transform-the-business investment.
 Advancements in cloud and software-as-a-service (SaaS) technology allows companies to efficiently pursue “grow” and “transform” investments while also making their “run” investments less capital intensive and thus open to more rapid evolution and improvement.

-The first step to doing so is recognizing that the opportunity exists.
+The first step to doing so is recognising that the opportunity exists.
 The next steps include finding supporting tax technology that is:

 - Flexible: You want a tax technology platform that can meet your needs in a step-wise fashion; deploy it to address a specific business problem, see how it works, and then pivot to another area that the platform can help transform.

 - Fast: Cloud and SaaS solutions should require hours, days or, at most, weeks to deploy – not months or years.